Keeping it Clean, and Above All… Transparent

 (a) A Beneficial Owner is an individual who directly or indirectly owns or controls at least 25% of a Reporting Company or persons who directly or indirectly exercise substantial control over it.
 The Final Rule provides guidance as to what constitutes “substantial control” and reporting in the case of joint ownership, and ownership or control by trusts, entities which are themselves exempt or by minors (as well as other circumstances which may be unclear concerning the specifics of reporting);

 2. Effective Date.
 The Final Rule provides that CTA reporting rules take effect on January 1, 2024.
 As a result, no reporting requirements are currently imposed for calendar year 2023 but should be planned for commencing January 1, 2024 and thereafter.
-After the initial CTA reporting, information must be updated annually.
+After the initial CTA reporting, updated or corrected information must be filed within 30 days of the modification or update.

 3. Timing of Reporting

-(b) For a Reporting Company formed on or after January 1, 2024, initial reporting is due 30 days after the entity is formed, and periodically thereafter;
+(c) For a Reporting Company formed on or after January 1, 2025, initial reporting was to be due 30 days after the entity is formed, and periodically thereafter;

-(c) Changes to a submitted report (including change of address of a Beneficial Owner or change of ownership as the result of the death of an owner) are due 30 days after the change occurred, or concerning an inaccuracy, 30 days after the Reporting Company becomes aware of (or has reason to know of) the inaccuracy.
+(d) Changes to a submitted report (including change of address of a Beneficial Owner or change of ownership as the result of the death of an owner) are due 30 days after the change occurred, or concerning an inaccuracy, 30 days after the Reporting Company becomes aware of (or has reason to know of) the inaccuracy;

 4. Information Which Must Be Reported